FRINXrepo/docs-public/_posts/2017-07-12-cli-service-module-devguide.md

 ### Testing

-Please refer to the [user guide][7] section which details how to mount a CLI device.
+Please see the end of this guide for how to mount a CLI device.
 If there is a new unit installed in Opendaylight, it will be possible to use the new unit's YANG model and its handlers.

 ### Choosing the right YANG models